Wayne Sheffield

 Page Splits 101 In SQL Server, a page split occurs on index pages when a row is required to be on a certain page (because of the index key), and there isn’t enough room on the page for it.
 This can be from either an insert operation, or an update operation.
 When this occurs, that […]

 TCP Chimney Offload transfers network traffic workload processing from the CPU to a network adapter that supports TCP Chimney Offload.
 This feature was introduced with Windows Server 2003 SP2, and it was called the Microsoft Scalable Networking Pack (SNP).
-Since Windows Server 2008, these features are a base part of these operating systems, so they […]
+Since Windows Server 2008, these features have been a base part of these operating systems, so […]

 Are you going to the PASS Summit this year? (and if not… why not?)
 Are you coming in to Seattle on or before Monday?
 Are you not attending any of the wonderful precons at the PASS Summit on Monday?
 Then I have a great deal for you.
 Free SQL Training!
 Several friends have teamed up […]